linjinyi123/ljy.github.io/_pages/about.md

 - **Estimating Age-Specific Fertility Rates at County-Level in the USA (2023)**
   - Developed a generalized Poisson regression model to analyze demographic factors affecting fertility rates.

+- **Kernel Density Estimation (2022)**
+  - Conducted a study on kernel density estimation methods to estimate probability density functions from known data points.

 ### Published Research